buckrivard/bloc-jams-angular/README.md

 ![Alt Text](app/assets/images/BlocJamsAngular.jpg)

-Visit [netlify](buckjams.netlify.com) on a computer or mobile device, or read below to run on your local server.
+Visit [netlify](https://buckjams.netlify.com/) on a computer or mobile device (make sure to OK scriptload on Chrome), or read below to run on your local server.

 ## Configuration